grahampugh/munki-enroll/README.md

 My organization has a very homogenous environment consisting of several identical deployments.
 We deploy machines with a basic manifest, like "_cg_ru" ("Client Group: Regular Users").
 This works wonderfully, until computer three in room 28 needs a special piece of software.

 Munki Enroll allows us this flexibility.
-A computer is deployed with a generic manifest, and Munki Enroll changes the manifest to a specific manifest.
-The new specific manifest contains the generic manifest as an included_manifests key, allowing us to easily target the whole lab and each individual computer.
+A computer is deployed with a generic manifest, and Munki Enroll changes the manifest to a new manifest unique to that computer .
+The new unique manifest contains the generic manifest (and others if required) as included_manifests keys, allowing us to easily target the whole lab and each individual computer.

 ### Wait, Doesn't Munki Do This Already?

 Munki can target systems based on hostnames or serial numbers.
 However, each manifest must be created by hand.
-Munki Enroll allows us to create specific manifests automatically, and to allow them to contain a more generic manifest for large-scale software management.
+Munki Enroll allows us to create unique manifests automatically, and to allow them to contain more generic included_manifests for large-scale software management.

 ## Installation